SMAC-Group/swag/README.md

     ## [1] "Dimension explored: 3 - CV errors at alpha: 0.0403"
     ## [1] "Dimension explored: 4 - CV errors at alpha: 0.0394"

 The only difference with respect to the classic **caret** train function, is the specification of the **swag** arguments which have been explained previously.
-In the above chunk for the *svmLinear* learner, we have chosen to fix 10-fold cross-validation repeated 1 time as our estimator of the out-of-sample accuracy that we selected as our metric to evaluate the classifier's performance.
-For this specific case, we have chosen to center and rescale the data, as usually done for svms, and, the parameter that controls the margin in svms is automatically fixed at unitary value (i.e. *c* = 1).
+In the above chunk for the *svmLinear* learner, we define the estimator of the out-of-sample accuracy as 10-fold cross-validation repeated 1 time.
+For this specific case, we have chosen to center and rescale the data, as usually done for SVMs, and, the parameter that controls the margin in SVMs is automatically fixed at unitary value (i.e. *c* = 1).

 Let's have a look at the typical output of a **swag** training object for the *svmLinear* learner: